joachimprinzbach/upbound/README.md

 For this configuration, the AKS API is defined by:

 - a [KubernetesCluster](/apis/definition.yaml) type
-- the KubernetesCluster is composed of an [XNetwork](/apis/network/definition.yaml) and [XAKS](/apis/aks/definition.yaml) types.
+- the KubernetesCluster is [composed](/apis/composition.yaml) of an [XNetwork](/apis/network/definition.yaml) and [XAKS](/apis/aks/definition.yaml) types.
-- the XNetwork is [composed](/apis/network/composition.yaml) of a the following resources: a VPC, InternetGateway, 4 Subnets, a RouteTable, Routes, 5 RouteTableAssociations, a SecurityGroup, and 2 security group role.
+- the XNetwork is [composed](/apis/network/composition.yaml) of a the following resources: a ResourceGroup, a VirtualNetwork, and 1 Subnet.
-- the XAKS is [composed](/apis/aks/composition.yaml) of the following resources: Cluster, a NodeGroup, an OpenIDConnectProvider, 2 Roles, 4 RolePolicyAttachments, and ClusterAuth.
+- the XAKS is [composed](/apis/aks/composition.yaml) of the following resources: a KubernetesCluster.

 This repository also contains an [example claim](/.up/examples/cluster.yaml).
 You can apply this file on your control plane to invoke the AKS API and cause a cluster to be created.